 Verso will LIVE STREAM the conference on this website, from Friday, Oct 14th at 6pm.
-The video will be on this discussion page—you’ll need to log in to access it, so please register now if you don't yet have an account.

 A new conference with leading thinkers to discuss the continued relevance of the communist idea.